Protest rights

 What’s happening?

-In recent years, we’ve seen successive governments bring in a wave of anti-protest laws that are shutting down ways we can speak up.
+In recent years, we’ve seen successive governments bring in a wave of anti-protest laws that are shutting down ways we can speak out.
 From banning ‘noisy’ protests to vague locking-on laws, police now have almost-unlimited powers to crack down on protests and arrest demonstrators.

-This isn’t needed.
+This simply isn’t needed.
 Police already have far-reaching powers when it comes to protests, including the ability to require people to remove items if they believe they’re being used to hide their identity.

 Under Section 60AA of the Criminal Justice and Public Order Act 1994, a police officer of the rank of inspector or above can authorise (in a specific area for up to 24 hours, extendable for a further 24 hours if ‘expedient’) any uniformed police officer to: